akhil1220/AWS-NETWORKING-PROJECT/6 VPC Monitoring with Flowlogs/README.md

 So while configuring  a flowlog i have encountered a permission issue i.e., VPC flow logs could not write to cloud watch because there was no IAM Role existed.

+## *Problem* ##

-The problem identified was flow logs required explicit permissions to
+identified was flow logs required explicit permissions to

 a) create log streams

 b) write log events

 c) Describe log groups

+## *Solution* ##

+1. I created A custom IAM Policy granting Cloudwatch logs permissions:

+To create a policy i started with create policy and then chose json and deleted  everything in the policy editor.

+Now i added the below json policy to the policy editor